News : Safer Travel ’See Something, Say Something’ cards made more accessible

 He said: “I saw a unique opportunity to produce something that was of great benefit to this particular group of passengers that previously had no access to this type of reporting system.

-“I worked in collaboration with Travel for West Midlands, Stuart Wilson School and RNIB to make sure that the new cards were fit for purpose and I hope that we have created a strong bond and relationship that will be mutually beneficial in the future.
+“I worked in collaboration with Transport for West Midlands, Wilson Stuart School and RNIB to make sure that the new cards were fit for purpose and I hope that we have created a strong bond and relationship that will be mutually beneficial in the future.

 “The main aim of these cards is to increase passenger confidence and to encourage more people to report any incidents on the transport network.”